codemonger-io/mumble/cdk/README.md

 ### Setting the domain name parameter

-You have to set the parameter that store the domain name of the Mumble endpoints in Parameter Store on AWS Systems Manager.
+You have to set the parameter that stores the domain name of the Mumble endpoints in the Parameter Store on AWS Systems Manager.
 The path of the parameter is available as the CloudFormation output `DomainNameParameterPath`.

 You can use the npm script [`setup-domain-name`](./scripts/setup-domain-name.ts) to configure it.